 Key (critical) worker status

 - A key worker or critical worker is a worker who is considered to provide an essential service or whose work is critical to the Covid-19 response.
-The term does not have general application but is used in specific circumstances to recognise where a worker should have access to specific entitlements, for example access to childcare and test eligibility.
+The term does not have general application but is used in specific circumstances to recognise where a worker should have access to specific entitlements.

 The full list of key or critical workers in Wales can be found in the relevant WG guidance documents (links included above).
-In the context of journalists and broadcast media, key (critical) workers are journalists and broadcasters covering coronavirus or providing public service broadcasting.
+In the context of journalists and broadcast media, key (critical) workers are journalists and broadcasters covering coronavirus or providing public service broadcasting, to include those companies working for or on behalf of public service broadcasters.

 Welsh law requires all reasonable measures to be taken to maintain physical distancing (staying 2m apart) while working.
 Welsh Government guidance on this requirement acknowledges that ‘there are working environments where physical distancing is not possible – and in consequence there may be circumstances where few or even no reasonable measures can be taken.
 For example, in relation to the provision of public facing essential services (including operation and maintenance of Critical National Infrastructure), factory settings, construction sites, the provision of health and social care services and the production and distribution of food’.
 This isn’t an exhaustive list.